 “Well, who’s everybody?”
 Fohr replied.
 “Because I coached the kid for two years.
 He’s liked by his teammates.
 Yeah, he scores a lot of goals, and then people look at that as a selfish thing, but that’s his way to help his teammates.”

-Almost everyone in the hockey world — scouts, analysts, fans — seemed to have an opinion on Eiserman ahead of the draft.
+People from across in the hockey world — scouts, analysts, fans — voiced opinions on Eiserman ahead of the draft.
 Some have called him “selfish” and “one-dimensional.”
-Others believe he is a future NHL superstar.
+Others believe he’s a future NHL superstar.

 “Obviously, you have your team that picked you, and now I can play for BU and try to win hockey games,” Eiserman said.
 “Don’t got to worry about 30 teams in the stands kind of criticizing you every single play.”